getmyinterns/docs/gmi-docs/docs/school-admins/settings.md

 **6.** Enable `Internship Provider`agreement signature

 You can choose to use Jotforms platform to upload the Agreement and make it available to be signed online by the `Internship Provider`.
-(See XXXXXX)

 **7.** Block offers to already placed `Students`